timothyrubin/DependencyLDA/README.md

  * **Prior-LDA**:		"/Test_PriorLDA_TestDocuments/Compute_TotalDP_Predictions_New_V05"
  * The functions to run within each of these subdirectories are:

- Function to average predictions on test-documents, across chains:
+ Run the following script to average predictions on test-documents, across chains:

  		TestDocs_Compute_TotalDP_TotalPriors_AllChains_Samples_New_V05.m

- Function to Compute all evaluation statistics for test-document predictions:
+ Run the following script to Compute all evaluation statistics for test-document predictions:

  		Compute_AllStats_Predictions.m

 The file containing all computed statistics for both document-pivoted and label-pivoted predictions will be saved in the appropriate subdirectory of the evaluation dataset.